Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Spatial realization theorems

 In this section we shall study reconstruction of topological spaces from subgroups of their homeomorphism group in the sense of the following definition.

-\begin{definition} A class $K$ of space-group pairs is called \emph{faithful} if every group isomorphism $\Phi \colon \Gamma_1 \to \Gamma_2$, where $(\Gamma_1,X_1), (\Gamma_2,X_2) \in K$, is \emph{spatially implemented}, that is, there is a homeomorphism $\phi \colon X_1 \to X_2$ such that $\Phi(\gamma)=\phi \circ \gamma \circ \phi^{-1}$ for every $\gamma\in \Gamma_1$. \end{definition}
+\begin{definition} A class $K$ of space-group pairs is called \emph{faithful} if every group isomorphism~$\Phi \colon \Gamma_1 \to \Gamma_2$, where $(\Gamma_1,X_1), (\Gamma_2,X_2) \in K$, is \emph{spatially implemented}, that is, there is a homeomorphism $\phi \colon X_1 \to X_2$ such that $\Phi(\gamma)=\phi \circ \gamma \circ \phi^{-1}$ for every $\gamma\in \Gamma_1$. \end{definition}

 We stress the fact that the isomorphisms $\Phi$ considered in the preceding definition are, a priori, \emph{abstract} group isomorphisms.
-They only ``see'' the algebraic structure of the $\Gamma_i$'s, not the canonical action on the underlying space.
-We may rephrase faithfulness to saying that ``every group isomorphism is a spatial isomorphism'' (à la $\TopG$).
+They only ``see'' the algebraic structure of the $\Gamma_i$'s, not the actions on the underlying spaces.
+We may rephrase faithfulness to saying that ``every group isomorphism is a spatial isomorphism''.
 In relation to the previous section we obtain the following from Corollary \ref{corol_inj_groupoid}.